SreeramVipparla/System_Monitor/README.md

-# System-Monitor
+# System-Monitor Project

 <a href="System Monitor" target="_blank">
 <img src="https://user-images.githubusercontent.com/86887626/134106616-d0f8c64e-f210-4efe-bc6d-8fbbf207f947.png"  width="300" height="300"/>

 # Introduction

-This project that I have created  predominantly involves the use of C++ OOP to code a Linux system monitor with similar functionality to the widely used htop application.
-The project provides more familiarity the Linux operating system, and also gives you insight into how a collection of objects can function together in C++ to form an exciting and complete application!
+In this project I have developed an application similar to HTop.
+The Project predominantly involves the use of C++ OOP and  provides more familiarity the Linux operating system, and gives you insight into how a collection of objects can function together in C++ to form an exciting and complete application!

 ![System Monitor](images/monitor.png)